 Think your doctor is infallible?

 Unfortunately, medical mistakes happen.
 Surgeons can and do sometimes make mistakes, hospitals can fall short, unfortunately when the stakes are this high, with very tragic consequences.
+In this report we share just a few instances when the unthinkable happened – resulting in loss of limb (and other body parts) allegedly by mistake.

 A Roundup of The Unnecessary, Wrongful, Negligent and Mistaken Amputation News